Requirements

 Step 4: Apply Definitions

 Featureform definitions can be stored as both a local file and URL.
 Multiple files can be applied at the same time.
-We’ll set the--insecure
+We’ll set the--insecure flag since we’re using an unencrypted endpoint on the container.

 Step 5: Dashboard and Serving